how to catch water and restore landscapes for your property

 Rehydrating Landscapes

-In 2026, GeoCatch is partnering with The Mulloon Institute to delivery the ‘Hydrating Farm Landscapes Program’ and help farmers tackle one of the biggest challenges in agriculture, managing water in the landscape.
+GeoCatch has partnered with The Mulloon Institute to deliver a Landscape Hydrology Program to help farmers tackle one of the biggest challenges in agriculture – managing water in the landscape.
 Whether it’s water running off your paddocks after heavy rain or areas that flood in winter and turn bone dry in summer, this program gives you practical strategies to hold water where it’s needed and restore balance to your land.

 The Mulloon Institute is a leading Australian research and education organisation specialising in regenerative agriculture and landscape rehydration.
 Their proven methods help farmers improve soil health, restore water cycles, and create productive, resilient farms for the future.